 Overview of Firm

-- Undertake the work allocated by the assignment leader
+- Undertake audit work as allocated by the assignment leader

 - Keep the assignment leader informed about progress at daily meetings